Restaurant Report Card: Pueblo Popeye’s location temporarily shut down

 In fact, there was no sanitizer to be found anywhere in the facility.

-These two violations forced Pueblo Department of Public Health and Environment to shut Popeye’s down, however the restaurant was able to reopen later that same day after getting the issues in compliance.
+These two violations forced the Pueblo Department of Public Health and Environment to shut Popeye’s down, however, the restaurant was able to reopen later that same day after getting the issues in compliance.

 FOX21 reached out to the manager, but haven’t yet heard back.